oldham123/cfa_level_iii/_readings/Reading 33 Risk Management Applications of Option Strategies.md

     - Each constituent call is called a **caplet**
     - The inverse can be achieved with series of puts, creating a **floor**, which each put called a **floorlet**
   - Combining a short cap with a long floor creates an interest rate collar
+  - When interest rate options are combined with a loan, they result in a new **effective annual rate (EAR)** for the bank
+    - First calculate the amount that the bank parts with at the beginning of the loan, encorporating the future value of any option premium
+    - Second, calculate the option payoff, based on the difference between the strike rate and the underlying rate
+    - Third, calculate interest income from the loan
+    - The EAR can be calculated as the rate that converts the amount parted with at the loan onset, with the total amount of income received upon loan conclusion

 - **Delta hedging** is a strategy that earns the risk-free rate by taking equal and opposite positions in an option, and the underlying asset
   - The number of shares $\#_\text{shares}$ required to perfectly hedge a given number of options $\#_\text{options}$ is given by $\Delta_\text{option} \cdot \#_\text{options}$